-The Typical Interview: You will find that most interviews follow this format.
-The interviewer asks specific questions that are directly related to the job requirements and your ability to fulfill them.
+Typically, the interviewer asks specific questions that are directly related to the job requirements and your ability to fulfill them.
 He or she will ask questions as a prompt to seek clarification or more information.
+Most interviews you have will probably involve a combination of three basic interviewing techniques.

 The Structured Interview: This type of interview follows a previously prepared format or script.
 You are likely to experience a situation in which the interviewer has a prepared list of questions.
-The benefit of this process is that every candidate is asked to respond to the same questions, and the answers to each are written down for later review.
+The benefit of this process is that every candidate is asked to respond to the same questions, and the answers to each are written down for later review